1. Financial frauds

 Besides stealing bank cards and account details, cybercriminals have got really creative.
 Ever since the first online businesses entered the world, villains now target apps and websites.

-There are two common frauds that are used to target the e-commerce industry: credit card frauds and fake returns.
+There are two common frauds that are used to target the e-commerce industry: credit card fraud and fake returns.

-- Credit card fraud happens when a criminal uses stolen credit card data to purchase goods or services on an e-commerce store.
+- Credit card fraud happens when a criminal uses stolen credit card data to purchase goods or services in an e-commerce store.
+When payment authorization based solely on passwords and security questions does not verify a person's identification.
+If someone else obtains our credentials, this might result in a fraud prosecution.
+This allows the third party to effortlessly take money.

 Messages often contain a direct link on a fake website that looks exactly like the real one, or on a website that redirects the user somewhere else.
 When the user lands on a fake page, cybercriminals try to make the user enter his login and password that he uses to access a specific website, which allows villains to get access to bank accounts.